-Overlooking Parramatta River and Rhodes is Memorial Park.
+Overlooking Parramatta River, and Rhodes, is Memorial Park.
 It runs down a hill in between the T1 Northern train line and Meadowbank Park.

 The lovely, tranquil bushlands of the park contain a great nature based playground, bbqs, picnic facilities and a war memorial.

 The playground opened in April 2015 and is in the middle of the park at the top, near Meadow Crescent.
-There are no shade sails over the playground but some shade from the surrounding trees, particularly in the morning and afternoon.
+There are no shade sails over the playground but good shade from the surrounding trees, particularly in the morning and afternoon.
 With time, there should be more shade in the heat of the day.

 The playground has: